 .
 In this comparison, we will compare Betterment vs Merrill Edge Guided Investing to see which robo-advisor is better.

 First, let’s take a look at the fees of these two investment advisors.
 Cost is broken down into both the annual management fee charged each year as well as the expense ratios charged by the ETF holdings themselves.
-Betterment's score is 4.50 stars versus Merrill Edge Guided Investing's 3.00 stars.
+Betterment is a better option with a 4.50 star rating over Merrill Edge Guided Investing's 3.00 star rating.

-Overall, Betterment boasts 5.00 stars versus Merrill Edge Guided Investing's 3.00 stars.
-And, as far as individual category awards go, Merrill Edge Guided Investing was rated Best in Class - Customer Service, while Betterment was rated Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools.
+Overall, Betterment takes the upper hand with 5.00 stars over Merrill Edge Guided Investing's 3.00 stars.
+And, as far as individual category awards go, Merrill Edge Guided Investing posted awards Best in Class - Customer Service, while Betterment found itself with Best in Class - Cost, Best in Class - Investment Approach and Best in Class - Platforms & Tools.